Naval and Military Club: Membership and subscriptions

 In 2025, Anne, Princess Royal accepted the role of President of the club.
 This appointment was in succession to her father, Prince Philip, Duke of Edinburgh, who had been a member from 1947 until his death in 2021.

 Other notable past members include Prince Louis of Battenberg, Louis Mountbatten, 1st Earl Mountbatten of Burma, Field Marshal the Earl Roberts, John Jellicoe, 1st Earl Jellicoe, Douglas Haig, 1st Earl Haig, Redvers Buller, David Niven, Michael Boyce, Baron Boyce, T. E. Lawrence, and Robert Falcon Scott, who is commemorated on the Club's Roll of Honour.

 The club includes a total of thirty-three past members who have been awarded either the Victoria Cross or George Cross.
 All current recipients of these awards are honorary members of the club.

-Prince Andrew, Duke of York was formerly a member, but resigned in March 2022.
+Andrew Mountbatten-Windsor was formerly a member, but resigned in March 2022.

 Notable current members include William Astor, 4th Viscount Astor, Khalid bin Sultan, Peter de la Billière, and Peter Wall, who previously served as Chairman.

 Membership, long restricted to military officers, now includes those who have not served in the armed forces.
 Members are, however, expected to respect service traditions.

 The club no longer publicises its fees which are now only made available on receipt of an application form.
 Prospective members, who are not officers in the British Armed Forces, are normally required to have a proposer and seconder, both of whom must be members of two years standing, although in exceptional circumstances the membership committee may consider applicants without sponsors, following an interview with the club secretary.

 Serving officers in the armed forces are not required to provide sponsors but are asked to provide evidence of current service.